spidasoftware/schema/doc/apis/analysisAPI.md

 Analysis API
 ===========

+* note: this api is a draft specification and will be implemented in phases *

 ### OAUTH

 OAUTH is used for authentication in CEE.
-We currently will have to enable your user.
+Current plans are for Google and our own CAS providers to be used.
+Once you authenticate, we currently will have to enable your user.

 Jobs
 ----